fry69/files-to-prompt-ts/README.md

 - Allows ignoring files based on patterns or .gitignore rules
 - Converts Jupyter Notebook (.ipynb) files to ASCII or Markdown
 - Supports redirecting output to a file
-- Runs on the Bun runtime environment
+- Runs out-of-box on the Bun runtime environment
+- Compatible with Deno and Node (minified)

 ## Installation